daichengxin/quantms-readthedocs/docs/benchmarks.rst

 Outputs
 -------

-The main outputs are `msstats_in.csv` and `mzTab` files in `quant_tables` folder for Peptide-level quantitative table.
+The main outputs are `msstats_in.csv` and `mzTab` files in `quant_tables` folder for peptide-level quantitative table.
 Statistics can be found in pmultiqc folder

 Example Results
 ---------------